itsmontel/scholar-ai-website-/SUPABASE_SETUP.md

 ---

-**🎉 Congratulations!** Your Supabase database is now ready for Scholar AI!
+**🎉 Congratulations!** Your Supabase database is now ready for WriteScholar!